 - Make flour paste

-Sift your flour into small bowl.
-Add water and stir with a spoon until smooth.
+Sift your flour into a small bowl.
+Add water and stir until smooth.
 Transfer your flour mixture to a piping bag fitted with a small tip and pipe a straight line over the buns, horizontally and then again, vertically to form a cross on each one. - Bake buns

 Bake buns for approximately 18-20 minutes or until golden brown on top. - Make sugar glaze

 Just before the buns are ready, start making the sugar glaze.
-Add your sugar and water to a small saucepan and place on a medium-low heat until bubbling.
+Add your sugar and water to a small saucepan and place on a medium heat until sugar has completely dissolved.
 As soon as the buns are ready, remove them from the oven and then immediately brush them with the sugar glaze.

 Notes